The Grace Trust

 The Grace Trust has an unusual governance structure with two corporate trustees – Aller Brook Ltd and Scribefort Ltd – rather than individual trustees.
 No trustees receive any remuneration, payments, or benefits from the charity.
 The charity has no staff and relies entirely on volunteers.
 The Trust's governing document states its purpose broadly as supporting “such charitable purpose or purposes as the trustees may in their absolute discretion from time to time think fit.”

-The grant-making committee undertakes detailed research into all charities, organizations, and other entities to whom grants are made, ensuring thorough due diligence in their funding decisions.
+The grant-making committee undertakes detailed research into all charities, organisations, and other entities to whom grants are made, ensuring thorough due diligence in their funding decisions.

 How to Apply